 \textbf{Probabilistic Selection.} We then determine whether to select each sample based on $\hat{I}^{(t)}$.
-Inspired by coreset approaches~\citep{bang2021rainbow, seo2024just}, which select not only informative but also easy-to-learn samples, we adopt probabilistic selection based on $\hat{I}$ rather than deterministically selecting samples where $\hat{I} > I_T$, with the threshold Z-score $I_T$ determined by the target selection ratio.
-Specifically, we apply Sigmoid to $\hat{I} - I_{T}$, and perform Bernoulli sampling, allowing inclusion of samples below the threshold.
-Formally, with uniform random threshold $r \sim \mathcal{U}(0,1)$ where $\mathcal{U}(0,1)$ denotes the standard uniform distribution over the interval $[0,1]$, we define the selected samples set $B_t^*$ from batch $B_t$ as:
+Inspired by coreset methods~\citep{bang2021rainbow, seo2024just}, which select both informative and easy-to-learn samples, we adopt probabilistic selection based on $\hat{I}$ rather than deterministically selecting those above a fixed threshold $I_T$ (set by the target selection ratio).
+Specifically, we apply Sigmoid to $\hat{I} - I_{T}$, and perform Bernoulli sampling, allowing samples below the threshold to be included with nonzero probability.
+Formally, with $r \sim \mathcal{U}(0,1)$, where $\mathcal{U}(0,1)$ denotes the uniform distribution over the interval $[0,1]$, we define the selected samples set $\mathcal{B}^*_t$ from batch $\mathcal{B}_t$ as:

-Note that existing online batch selection methods require prior knowledge of the total sample count to set per-batch selection quotas for the desired selection portion.
-In contrast, our proposed \oursone selects samples where $\hat{I}_i > I_{T}$, with $I_{T}$ set solely by the selection ratio, enabling use in endless real-world data streams.
+Note that existing online selection methods require knowledge of the total sample count to fix per-batch quotas.
+In contrast, \oursone uses only the selection ratio to determine $I_T$, enabling operation on endless real-world data streams.
 We provide details on determining $I_{T}$ in Sec.~\ref{sec:appx:threshold}.